Top Brands Making The Most Of Video Marketing

 Brands With The Best Video Marketing Strategy

-What better way to showcase the use of video marketing than with the campaigns of the biggest brands in the world?
+What better way to showcase the use of video marketing benefits than with the campaigns of the biggest brands in the world?

 There are two beautiful examples of the use of video marketing from Google!
 These two videos follow the same idea – they appeal to emotion.